• what is a TV promo? A reintroduction

 I did mention that there’s no “one right way” to do this job, right?
 But, if there’s one thing that each producer does differently, it’s logging.

-Having said that, I see a lot of producers who think that they can do this; but in reality, waste loads of time going back to find soundbites that don’t exist; or worse still, miss really great soundbites completely.
+There are some producers who can watch a show, remember where the good bits are, then simply swing back and grab them when they’re editing.
+That’s great!
+Having said that, I see a lot of producers who think that they can do this; but in reality, waste loads of time going back to try and find soundbites that don’t exist; or worse still, miss really great soundbites completely. (see the video on scene selection)

-Personally I have a shocking memory; I need to see all available soundbites written out before me on screen, which is why I type them all up.
-Yes it takes some time, but it’s way quicker than going back later.
+Personally, I have a shocking memory; I need to see all available soundbites written out before me on screen, which is why I type them* all up.
+Yes it’s a pain, but it’s way quicker than going back later. (* since 2019, by “type” I mean “speech to text”).

 But even if I had a great memory, I would still write up my soundbites.
 Why?
 It comes down to what piece of software you think promos are made with.
 Many producers think it’s the editing software.
 I strongly disagree with this.
+I use word processor software to create promos; and compile them using editing software.
+This may seem like a trivial difference, but it’s not.

 pro editing software options